Sangpueng/NYC-Taxi-Trip/README.md

-# NYC Taxi Data ETL and Dashboard with Apache Airflow
+# NewYorkCity-Taxi-Trip: ETL and Dashboard with Apache Airflow

 # Overview
 This project demonstrates the use of Apache Airflow to build an ETL (Extract, Transform, Load) pipeline for the NYC Taxi Dataset.
 The pipeline automates data ingestion, transformation, and storage in a PostgreSQL database, and the transformed data is visualized using Python Dash for real-time insights.